Adriatogi/The-Great-Rick-And-Morty-Quiz/README.md

 To run my project/website. https://adriatogi.github.io/The-Great-Rick-And-Morty-Quiz/ <br/>
 **Works on both computers and phones!**

-- My project is a small three question with three answer quiz.
+- My project is a small three question with thirty answer quiz.
 Based on your answers about your personality.
 You will be given a character from the animated series, *Rick and Morty*.
 There are up to thirty characters and all have a specialized quote.

 The idea came from a post about projects to make to practive front end development as stated below